St Kitts And Nevis travel guide

 When you return, you must follow the rules for entering the UK.

-You are responsible for organising your own COVID-19 test, in line with local and UK government testing requirements.
+You should check to see if you require a pre-departure test.
+If so, you are responsible for organising your own COVID-19 test, in line with local and UK government testing requirements.
 You should contact local authorities for information on testing facilities.

 Be prepared for your plans to change